 The objective is to evaluate transgenic grape and grape rootstocks expressing various genes from different constructs in a field site in Solano County for resistance to Xylella fastidiosa (Pierce's Disease strain) following mechanical injections of X. fastidiosa into the plant stems.
 Over the course of the 3 year field evaluation, test plants in the first planting will include ungrafted conventional Thompson Seedless and Freedom plants as controls, transgenic plants from Dandekar, Labavitch, Lindow and Gilchrist projects and, as plant material availability permits with the first planting, transgenic rootstocks expressing some of the test genes grafted to untransformed PD susceptible scions.
-All plants will be shipped as vegetative material to the field area with no risk of pollen or seed dispersal and stored on site in lath houses until planted.
-The area is close to experimental grape plantings that have been infected with Pierce's Disease for the past two decades following mechanical inoculation in a disease nursery near this site.
+All plants were moved as vegetative material in 2010 and 2011 to the APHIS-approved field area with no risk of pollen or seed dispersal and stored on-site in lath houses until planted.
+The area is adjacent to experimental grape plantings that have been infected with Pierce's Disease for the past two decades following mechanical inoculation in a disease nursery near this site.
 Over this period there has been no evidence of spread of the bacteria to uninfected susceptible grape plantings adjacent to the infected plants.
 In addition, there are 500 grape plants that were inoculated and infected with Pierce's Disease 6 years ago as part of ongoing disease research by another investigator and funded by the Pierce's Disease Research Board.
-The X. fastidiosa in this latter ongoing experiment has not spread to the uninoculated experimental controls within in the experiment or to any adjacent experimental grape plants over the past 6 years.
-Therefore, X. fastidiosa will be mechanically introduced in the test plants with a strain already reported in this field.
+The X. fastidiosa in this latter ongoing experiment has not spread to the uninoculated experimental controls within the experiment or to any adjacent experimental grape plants over the past 6 years.
+The same strainwill be used to inoculate the plants in this experiment.

+Xylella fastidiosa, "Temecula" was mechanically introduced in the test plants with a pathogenic strain, already present in adjacent grape plantings, on July 12 and completed on July 21, 2011.
 The Solano County site has no incidence of natural Pierce's Disease infection or spread.
+Evaluation of bacterial presence and movement in the inoculated plants will begin within 30 days of the first inoculation.
 The field planting will provide important data on the effectiveness of any of the transgenic strategies employed by the respective researchers.